Emerald Ash Borer

 Detection

-- Positive ash tree identification (all Fraxinus species are susceptible)
+Positive ash tree identification

 If in doubt, contact Plant Information Service for positive tree identification.

-- D-shaped holes
+D-shaped holes

 As adults emerge in the spring, they leave distinctive D-shaped holes in tree branches and trunks that are approximately 1/8 inch in diameter.
 The holes may not be visible on the lower trunk or branches of the tree in less severe or recent infestations.
 Also, they can be difficult to detect in deeply furrowed, thick bark.
 The tree may require climbing in the upper canopy where bark isn’t as thick for detection of the D-shaped holes.
 The absence of D-shaped holes does not mean that the tree is not infested.

-- Tree canopy dieback
+Tree canopy dieback

-EAB usually attacks the tops of trees first and proceeds downward.
+The EAB usually attacks the tops of trees first and proceeds downward.
 Most often, the tops of trees experience the worst dieback, but this is not always the case.
 Infested trees have been known to have sporadic dieback throughout the tree.

-- Woodpecker damage
+Woodpecker damage

 Woodpeckers often feed on the outer bark of EAB-infested trees, resulting in a “scraped” look.

-Trees infested with EAB are generally stressed due to damage and may produce epicormic shoots either at the base of the trunk or in small amounts on the main trunk.
+Trees infested with the EAB are generally stressed due to damage and may produce epicormic shoots either at the base of the trunk or in small amounts on the main trunk.

-- Splitting bark
+Splitting bark

-Tree bark may split vertically on trees infested with EAB as a result of larval feeding galleries, often revealing tunnels beneath.
+Tree bark may split vertically on trees infested with the EAB as a result of larval feeding galleries, often revealing tunnels beneath.

-- Larval tunneling
+Larval tunneling

-EAB-infested trees will exhibit larval tunneling beneath the bark.
+The EAB-infested trees will exhibit larval tunneling beneath the bark.

 Management

-Since 2002, when EAB was first detected, many municipalities have removed most ash trees to reduce monetary impacts, financial restrictions, and labor intensities.
+Since 2002, when the EAB was first detected, many municipalities have removed most ash trees to reduce monetary impacts, financial restrictions, and labor intensities.
 Other municipalities limit ash tree removal to infested trees only.

-Government quarantines play an integral role in preventing EAB from spreading.
-The USDA Animal & Plant Inspection Service (APHIS) has federally restricted the movement of all ash products outside of the state of Illinois.
+Government quarantines play an integral role in preventing the EAB from spreading.
+The USDA Animal and Plant Inspection Service (APHIS) has federally restricted the movement of all ash products outside of the state of Illinois.
 Refer to up-to-date federal news releases.
-The Illinois Department of Agriculture has established quarantine zones throughout the state that regulate restricted articles, consisting of all ash tree species, EAB adults and larvae, branches, lumber, firewood, nursery stock, roots, green lumber, as well as composted and uncomposted wood chips.
+The Illinois Department of Agriculture has established quarantine zones throughout the state that regulate restricted articles, consisting of all ash tree species, the EAB adults and larvae, branches, lumber, firewood, nursery stock, roots, and green lumber, as well as composted and uncomposted wood chips.
 The restricted articles also include all hardwood firewood such as hickory, maple, and oak.
 Refer to up-to-date Illinois Department of Agriculture news releases.

 In addition, the Illinois Department of Natural Resources (IDNR) prohibits transporting firewood that originated in a quarantined area to any state park, fish and wildlife area, natural area, campground, recreation area, or other property owned or managed by the IDNR.